raviairora1999/Contest-Tracker/README.md

-Key Features
+## Key Features

-📅 Upcoming & Past Contests: Users can check past contests for reference and upcoming contests to plan their participation.
+- 📅 **Upcoming & Past Contests**: Users can check past contests for reference and upcoming contests to plan their participation.
-⏰ Email Reminders: Users can opt to receive reminders 15, 30, 45, or 60 minutes before a contest starts.
+- ⏰ **Email Reminders**: Users can opt to receive reminders **15, 30, 45, or 60 minutes** before a contest starts.
-🔗 Multi-Platform Support: The website integrates with LeetCode, CodeChef, and Codeforces to fetch and display contest details automatically.
+- 🔗 **Multi-Platform Support**: The website integrates with **LeetCode, CodeChef, and Codeforces** to fetch and display contest details automatically.
-🚀 User-Friendly Interface: A clean and minimal UI ensures easy navigation and quick access to contest information.
+- 🚀 **User-Friendly Interface**: A clean and minimal UI ensures easy navigation and quick access to contest information.

 You can check out it here -  www.xyz.com